Japanese submarine I-38: New Guinea campaign, May–June 1943

 Assigned to supply runs to New Guinea in support of Japanese forces fighting in the New Guinea campaign, I-38 arrived at Rabaul on 18 May 1943.
 There she detached her Unpoto and transferred some of her provisions to the submarine tender Chōgei, and her commanding officer boarded Chōgei to receive a briefing on the supply operations from the commander of Submarine Squadron 7.
 On 19 May, she conducted an Unpoto test with the commanders-in-chief of the Southeast Area Fleet, Vice Admiral Jinichi Kusaka, and Eighth Area Army, General Hitoshi Imamura, looking on.
 She then transferred all remaining provisions in her after storeroom and all but four of her torpedoes to Chōgei.

 On 21 May 1943 I-38 set out from Rabaul on her first supply run, bound for Lae on the coast of New Guinea carrying 12 naval officers as passengers and a cargo of 48.6 tons of ammunition and provisions.
 She arrived at Lae on 23 May, quickly discharged her passengers and cargo, embarked 17 sick and wounded Imperial Japanese Army soldiers, and got back underway for Rabaul.
 Soon after she departed Lae, a United States Navy PT boat sighted her and fired six torpedoes at her, but they all missed, and I-38 arrived safely at Rabaul on 25 May 1943.

 I-38 got underway from Rabaul on 27 May 1943 for her second supply run, carrying 29 Special Naval Landing Forces personnel and a cargo of 48.6 tons of food and medicine.
 As she approached Lae on 28 May, her lookouts sighted a U.S. Navy PT boat, and she dived to avoid it.
 That night she dropped off her passengers and cargo, brought aboard six soldiers, and headed back for Rabaul, where she arrived on 31 May 1943.
-After taking aboard cargo from Goshu Maru, she left Rabaul on her third supply run on 2 June and met a Daihatsu-class landing craft off Lae on 4 June, transferred her cargo to it, embarked General Imamura and three members of his staff for transportation to Eight Area Army headquarters at Rabaul, and headed back to Rabaul, arriving there on 6 June 1943.
+After taking aboard cargo from Goshu Maru, she left Rabaul on her third supply run on 2 June and met a Daihatsu-class landing craft off Lae on 4 June, transferred her cargo to it, embarked General Imamura and three members of his staff for transportation to Eighth Area Army headquarters at Rabaul, and headed back to Rabaul, arriving there on 6 June 1943.